17 Low FODMAP Foods That Are Vegan

 What is a FODMAP?

 FODMAP stands for Fermentable Oligo, Di- and Monosaccharides and Polyols.
-It’s literally a mouthful, hence the acronym.
+It’s a mouthful, hence the acronym.
 FODMAPs are carbohydrates that, by quirk of their chemical structure or your physiology, you don’t fully digest and absorb…so they get fermented by the bacteria in your gut.

 Repeat after me: FODMAPs aren’t bad for you.
 In fact, if you don’t have irritable bowel syndrome, I want you to eat as many FODMAPs as you can to help support gut health!
 However, if you’ve got IBS, going low FODMAP for a while can greatly reduce symptoms.